PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 ## Plant your Seeds

 After characters are created, answer the questions in your story seed.
 You may wish to employ a white board, large piece of paper, or digital flowchart to track what is happening and how everyone feels about it.
 Not all of the situation prompt questions need to be used.
 If a question feels like it is throwing off what is already established, or if the group decides that they simply don't think it sounds fun, feel free to throw that prompt out.
 This decision should be unanimous.
+The strongest player answers first.

 ## Scenes